-Safeguarding Incident Report Form Your Details
+Safeguarding Incident Report Form

+Your Details

 Name

 Job Title

-Knowledge of and relationship to the child/adult at risk (where know/relevant)
+Knowledge of and relationship to the child/ adult at risk (where know/ relevant)

 Knowledge of and relationship to the (alleged or potential) abuser (where know/relevant)

 Contact address (if not an employee of AFB Dance Academy)

 Telephone number(s)

 Email

 Date you first became aware of the incident

 If you did not witness the incident yourself, explain how you because aware of it

-Child / adult at risk details (as known / relevant
+Child / adult at risk details (as known / relevant)

 Full name

 Date of birth

 Gender

 Home address

 Details of disability (if applicable)

 Parent / guardian's names and contact details

 Social / care worker's names and contact details

 Details of any previous allegations/ incidents involving this child / adult at risk (where known)

-stalled information / description of incident the information you supply will be reviewed by a DSO and/or SSO who will not be familiar with what has happened and will be lying upon what you write to make a decision about how the incident should be dealt with.
-Please include as much detail as possible use language carefully and precisely use the words of the child / adult at risk where applicable. refer to other incident forms completed by you or your colleagues about the same incident if you are aware of them, particular jan incident or situation develops over time include details of any observations made by you or to you (e.g. description of visible bruising, other injuries, child/adult at risk emotional state) make a clear distinction between fact and hearsay, use the reverse of the form or blank paper to add continuation sheets if necessary Location ne information you supply will be reviewed by a DSO and/or SSO who will not be familiar with what has happened and will be lying upon what you write to make a decision about how the incident should be dealt with.
-Please include as much detail as possible use language carefully and precisely use the words of the child / adult at risk where applicable. refer to other incident forms completed by you or your colleagues about the same incident if you are aware of them, particular if an incident or situation develops over time include details of any observations made by you or to you (e.g. description of visible bruising, other injuries, child/adult at risk' emotional state) make a clear distinction between fact and hearsay. use the reverse of the form or blank paper to add continuation sheets if Time lying upon what you write to make a decision about how the incident should be dealt with.
-Please include as much detail as possible use language carefully and precisely use the words of the child / adult at risk where applicable. refer to other incident forms completed by you or your colleagues about the same incident if you are aware of them, particular if an incident or situation develops over time include details of any observations made by you or to you (e.g. description of visible bruising, other injuries, child/adult at risk' emotional state) make a clear distinction between fact and hearsay. use the reverse of the form or blank paper to add continuation sheets if tailed information / de cription of incident e information you sup ving upon what you w nclude as much detai use language carefully use the words of the c efer to other incident f an incident or situati nclude details of any emotional state) nake a clear distinctio ly will be reviewed by a DSO and/or SSO who will not be familiar with what has happened and will be to make a decision about how the incident should be dealt with.
-Please as possible and precisely and precisely and precisely and the trisk where applicable.
-The same incident if you are aware of them, particular develops over time as over time as over time as over the same incident if you are aware, child/adult at risk particular according to the same incident if you are aware of them, particular according to the same incident if you are aware of them, particular according to the same incident if you are aware of them, particular according to the same incident if you are aware of them, particular according to the same incident if you are aware of them, particular according to the same incident if you are aware of them, particular according to the same incident if you are aware of them, particular according to the same incident if you are aware of them, particular according to the same incident if you are aware of them, particular according to the same incident if you are aware of them, particular according to the same incident if you are aware of them, particular according to the same incident if you are aware of them, particular according to the same incident in the sam
+Incident Details (complete as far as possible based on known /relevant information)

+Location Time

+Detailed information / description of incident

+The information you supply will be reviewed by a DSO and/or SSO who will not be familiar with what has happened and will be relying upon what you write to make a decision about how the incident should be dealt with.
+Please,

+- include as much detail as possible - use language carefully and precisely - use the words of the child / adult at risk where applicable. - refer to other incident forms completed by you or your colleagues about the same incident if you are aware of them, particularly - if an incident or situation develops over time - include details of any observations made by you or to you (e.g. description of visible bruising, other injuries, child/adult at risk's emotional state) - make a clear distinction between fact and hearsay. use the reverse of the form or blank paper to add continuation sheets if necessary

-Were there any witnesses to the e incident?
+Were there any witnesses to the incident?
 If yes, please give details, including names and where applicable job titles.

-Have the parents / careers of th e child / adult at risk been informed?
+Have the parents / careers of the child / adult at risk been informed?
 If yes, please give details and if not, state the reason.

+Other actions (including safeguarding measures) taken so far.

+Please tick if this is considered a low-level concern that you feel is unlikely to require action other than continued monitoring. [ ]

+Alleged / potential abuser's details (as known / relevant)

+Full name

+Date of birth / age

+Gender

+Relationship with child / adult at risk

+Home address

+Telephone number(s)

-Other actions (including safegu arding measures) taken so far.
-Please tick if this is considered a low-level concern that you feel is unlikely to require action other than continued monitoring. [] Alleged / potential abuser's details (as known / relevant) Full name Date of birth / age Gender Relationship with child / adult at risk Home address Telephone number(s) Disability (if applicable) Occupation / role / job title Name and address of the place where the person works Is the alleged / potential abuser an AFB Dance Academy employee, staff member or volunteer?
-(If yes, state applicable category) user is an AFB Dance Academy employee, staff member or volunteer complete as ssible and / or seek advice from the school principal.
+Disability (if applicable)

+Occupation / role / job title

+Name and address of the place where the person works

+Is the alleged / potential abuser an AFB Dance Academy employee, staff member or volunteer?
+(If yes, state applicable category)

+If the alleged / potential abuser is an AFB Dance Academy employee, staff member or volunteer complete as much of this sections as possible and / or seek advice from the school principal.

 Length of service in current post Has the person had a DBS check?
 If yes, when we the most recent one completed, as was it clear?
-Details of any previous allegations, complaints or concerns relation to this person (not necessary safeguarding related)

-Does this person work with children / adults at risk in any other capacity?
+Details of any previous allegations, complaints or concerns relation to this person (not necessary safeguarding related) Does this person work with children / adults at risk in any other capacity?
 If yes please give details.
 Does the person have children of their own?
 If yes please give any known details.
 Is the person aware that an allegation, complaint or concern has been raised?